The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Related Work

-We divide our literature survey into three sections.
-The first section covers methodologies catered towards updating a neural network on unlabeled data.
-For the sake of brevity, we will refer to unlabeled data as ``observations."
+Our literature survey covers methodologies catered towards updating a neural network on unlabeled data.
+For the sake of brevity, we will refer to unlabeled data as ``observations.''
 This section gives an overview of the work done to improve networks on the fly.
-We start by introducing earlier work, such as dictionary learning techniques, and lead our way into recent developments.
-The second section covers how we measure neural network calibration and certainty.
-The third section covers OOD detection.
+We start by introducing earlier work, such as dictionary learning techniques and lead our way into recent developments.
+We elaborate the algorithms we compare with in detail to give mechanistic insight on why over-certainty happens.
+The next section covers how calibration is measured and improved in the context of a domain shift.
+Lastly, we discuss assessing the reliability of an observation.
+Furthermore, we provide a supplementary discussion of related work in Appendix~\ref{sec:appendix_further_discussion_related_work}.